10 Benefits of Moving Your EHR System to the Cloud

 1. Save Thousands in Hardware and IT Costs

-Since there are no servers to install or maintain, you don’t need to worry about spending substantial amounts of your budget on hardware or IT.
+Since there are no servers to install, maintain, or backup your EHR, you don’t need to worry about spending substantial amounts of your budget on hardware or IT.
 A server typically must be replaced every couple of years.
 Computers certainly don’t last forever and usually need to be upgraded every three to five years.

 You also don’t have to hire an IT person internally or externally to manage everything.
-Cloud-hosted EHR software is easy to use and maintain, no matter your level of technical expertise.
+EHR software on the cloud is easy to use and maintain, no matter your level of technical expertise.

 TIP: Consider using a Micro PC with a wireless mouse and keyboard—they are designed to fit in space-confined areas.
 Micro PCs are portable, relatively inexpensive, and they work great with cloud-hosted EHR software.

 “MaximEyes Cloud cut $1,500 a month in IT service costs at just one of my three offices.
 I can access my schedule and patient data anywhere on my tablet, laptop, and phone so I can focus on providing better patient care.” – Mark Rosanova, MD (View Video)